Bairdsy/Autonomous-Car-Demo/README.md

 # Automous Car Demo

 SAS Computer Vision demo with 3d printed autonomous car platform.
-The sub-folders in this repository contain everything you need to know to build the demo.
+The sub-folders in this repository contain everything you need to know to build the demo, other than the building of the models / preparation of the Astores.
   - Astore Switcher :  The GUI for swapping the Astore and restarting the ESP server
   - Car Code : The autonomous navigation code running on the vehicle
   - Control Code : The code running on the control Raspberry Pi, which manages the lights, monitors and sensors